Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Even though the structure still screams its industrial heritage, "onboard," you will find high-speed wifi, airconditioned bedrooms, and even a gaming room.

-The cubes houses were designed by Piet Blom and construction finished in 1984.
+The unusual tilted and co-joint set of cube houses feature comparably crazy interiors.
+The cube houses were designed by Piet Blom, and construction was finished in 1984.
 They are built over a walkway and angled to create a forest impression.

 The triangle-shaped lower level contains the living area.
 The windows on this level open onto the environment below due to the slope of the tilted cube.